 A couple of years ago my friend told me about her new year’s resolution to read one book a month.
 I thought it was a brilliant idea!
 I love to read and had fallen out of the habit.
 In retrospect, I also love that this resolution focuses on our mind and not our body, like so many new year’s goals do.

 I loved two recent reads and wanted to share some thoughts about them.

 I started 2016 with Not THAT Kind of GIRL by Lena Dunham.
 Mike and I started watching Girls and I was pleasantly surprised that the show did not match my expectations.
 Hannah (Lena Dunham’s character) is a hot freakin’ weird mess just trying to make in through her 20s.
 This intrigued me.
 So I bought Lena’s book.

 I plowed through this book!
-Lena tells different stories of her upbringing, of dating, of how weird The Biz is, and makes you feel like you’re not alone.
-There were so many things in this book that I should’ve highlighted for future reference (which I used to do in books #nerdalert) but since I mostly read in bed before I go to sleep, I didn’t.
-Lena acknowledges things that I’ve wondered if only I’ve experienced before.
-She is unashamed, unapologetic, and someone I undoubtedly want to have lunch with.
+Lena tells different stories of her upbringing, of dating, of how weird the ‘biz is, and generally makes you feel like you’re not alone.
+There were so many things in this book that I should’ve highlighted for future reference.
+Lena is unashamed, unapologetic, and someone I undoubtedly want to have lunch with.

 After Not That Kind of Girl, I ordered Yes, Please by Amy Poehler because it’s a book I’ve been wanting to read and I was on a girl-high from Lena’s book.
 Yes, Please was witty, truthful, funny, and gives you behind the scene glances into Amy’s life on SNL and Parks and Recreation.